opendataphilly/opendataphilly-jkan/_datasets/sdp-pssa-keystone-performance.md

 maintainer_phone: null
 metadata_modified: '2026-05-03'
 modified: '2026-02-01'
 notes: "Performance on the Pennsylvania System of School Assessment (PSSA) for all district schools by grade.
 Performance is provided as counts and percentage for Below Basic, Basic Proficient, Advanced, and Proficient/Advanced scores.
-The following subgroups are also provided: English Language Learner (ELL), Special Education (IEP) status, Gender, Ethnicity, and Economically disadvantaged.
+The following subgroups are also provided: English Language Learner (ELL), Special Education (IEP) status, Gender, Ethnicity, and Economically disadvantaged. \r\r\

 Data is disaggregated by category (e.g., Gender) and group (e.g., Female).
 Information is suppressed (and a letter s appears) if the number of students in the group (the denominator) is fewer than 20.
 If only one group within a category has fewer than 20 students, the data for the next-smallest group within the category is also suppressed.
 Data does not include charter schools."
 organization: School District of Philadelphia